Kentucky is known as one of the top states for hand crafted arts, and

 Francisco’s Farm Arts Festival

-featured some 130 exhibitors from 15 states, with about half from
+held in late spring in Midway, there are over 130 exhibitors from 15 states, with about half from

 Kentucky.
 Music, children’s art projects and a demonstration of